 The successful design of monolithic microwave integrated circuits (MMICs) is the fruit of a disciplined design approach.
 This three-day course covers, in detail, the theory, and practical strategies required to achieve first-pass design success.
 Specifically, the course covers the monolithic implementation of microwave circuits on GaAs substrates including instruction on processing, masks, simulation, layout, design rule checking, packaging, and testing.
 Numerous design examples are provided with emphasis on increasing yield, and reliability.
-Feb 28-Mar 02, 2018: San Diego, CA: Presented by: Ali Darwish
+Sep 26-Sep 28, 2018: San Jose, CA: Presented by: Ali Darwish

 This course provides microwave circuit designers with an in-depth look at their “toolkit” of semiconductor devices.
 Starting with a brief look at quantum mechanics, the course develops a picture of how electrons behave in semiconductor materials.
 This is applied to functional descriptions of the basic semiconductor devices: the P-N junction, the bipolar transistor and the FET.
 Further material describes how properties of different semiconductor materials and the ability to create certain material structures leads to the large variety of modern devices, each with its own characteristics, advantages and disadvantages.
 A final section describes principals of semiconductor fabrication and how limitations in materials and fabrication lead to limitations in performance and repeatability of microwave devices.